Finding Your Way: The Watsons Go to Birmingham—1963

 Key Questions

-• What is Kenny’s point of view of himself when the teachers ask him to read aloud, and how does it change?
+• What is Kenny's perspective of himself when the teachers ask him to read aloud, and how does it change?
 How does Christopher Paul Curtis develop this perspective?
-Provide specific evidence that helps to develop Kenny’s perspective on pages 22–23.

-• How do the other kids view Rufus?
+• How do the other kids view the new kid?
 How does Curtis develop the reader's understanding of their perspective?
-Provide at least two pieces of specific evidence from pages 29-33 to support your answer.

 Exit Ticket